 While training models with net zero emissions is a good first step, we acknowledge the controversy of carbon neutrality.
 In the long run, we aim to reduce our carbon footprint by using more efficient training processes, designing smaller models, and training on energy-efficient devices.

 For transparency and accountability, carbon emissions are reported below per model training run using the ML CO2 Impact Tool, which follows the methodology described in (Lecoste, 2019).
 Estimates are approximate upper bounds and are applicable to both Generation and Representation models.
-Estimates for finetuning are currently excluded.
+Estimates for custom model training are currently excluded.